marcinroszkowski/symfony_user_management_api_app/README.md

 Basic Symfony 4.3 application with functionality of registration and login extended with user management through REST API (input/output data as JSON).

+Usage of API methods require API Token which is presented at index page after successful registration and login of a user (registration form).

 # API response examples
 Response examples for successful requests, however errors are handled either.